Burgos, La Union: History

 For much of its early history, the area was part of larger administrative territories in Benguet.
 However, in 1903, the Philippine Commission passed Act No. 662, which realigned the boundaries between La Union and Benguet.
 As a result, Rancheria Disdis became part of La Union, while Rancheria Galiano remained under Benguet's jurisdiction.
-Over the next few decades, the borders were redrawn, and by 1920, the area of Disdis was returned to La Union.
+Over the next few decades, the borders were redrawn, and by 1920, Disdis was returned to La Union.

 The formation of Burgos as a distinct administrative entity occurred on November 27, 1925, through Executive Order No. 54 issued by Governor-General Leonard Wood.
 This order created the Municipal District of Burgos under the province of La Union, comprising several barrios: Pappa, Bilis Northwest, Ribsuan, Libtong Norte, and Bayabas West.
-The district was named in honor of Father Jose Burgos, a Filipino martyr who, according to local accounts, sought refuge in the area while fleeing Spanish persecution and officiated a mass at Sitio Domingo in Agpay, leaving a lasting impression on the community.
+The district was named in honor of Father José Burgos, a Filipino martyr who, according to local accounts, sought refuge in the area while fleeing Spanish persecution and officiated a mass at Sitio Domingo in Agpay, leaving a lasting impression on the community.

 The first municipal president of the district was Don Polon Bentrez, widely regarded as the founder of Burgos.
 He oversaw the construction of a simple town hall made of bamboo and cogon grass in Barrio Ribsuan (now part of Naguilian).
 One of his notable contributions was the distribution of land to early settlers, fostering stability and growth in the community.
-Tragically, his leadership was cut short in 1929 when he sustained fatal injuries during a boundary inspection in Bantay Siam, a remote area in Barrio Libtong.
+His leadership was cut short in 1929 when he sustained fatal injuries during a boundary inspection in Bantay Siam, a remote area in Barrio Libtong.
 After his death, his vice president, Don Cornelio Abenes, assumed leadership until 1930, when Don Juan Abellada became the first elected municipal district mayor.

 In the 1930s, new barrios were established, including Cauayan, Tumapoc, Linuan, Delles, and Central.
 When Barrio Ribsuan was later annexed to Naguilian, the seat of government moved to Central.
 By the late 1960s, the seat of governance was once again relocated, this time to New Poblacion, to accommodate the town's growth and administrative needs.
 Around the same time, more barrios were formed, including Agpay, Dalacdac (from Cauayan), Imelda (from Libtong), New Poblacion (from Bilis), and Upper Tumapoc (from Tumapoc).

-In 1960, Burgos officially transitioned from a municipal district to a regular municipality, solidifying its place as an independent community within La Union.
+In 1960, Burgos officially transitioned from a municipal district to a regular municipality.